jplsek/puush-qt/README.md

 1. You must manually select a window after clicking the "screenshot active window" button.
 2. The active window screenshot may include extra "padding" and contain the backgroud, etc. This is probably from the window shadow or from other things.
 3. The cursor may not change when clicking "select area screenshot", just  click and drag, and it should work.

+Passwords are not stored.
+They are forgotten after getting the api key from Puush.

 ## License
 BSD Clause 3